aspose-font/Aspose.Font-Documentation/net/what-is-font/Glyph/_index.md

 **Glyph metrics** are the parameters that influence how the glyph is positioned when the text layout is created.

 Glyph metrics are usually divided into:
-- Horizontal metrics (Latin, Cyrillic, Arabic, etc.;)
+- Horizontal metrics (Latin, Cyrillic, Arabic, etc.);
 - Vertical metrics (Chinese, Japanese, Mongolian, etc.)

 The most know glyph’s metrics are: